2026 NFL Draft: NFL.com releases updated AI-powered mock draft with trade predictions, picks 1-32

 10. Cincinnati Bengals: Jermod McCoy, CB, Tennessee

-Across two season of college football (one at Oregon State and one at Tennessee), the Whitehouse, TX native accrued 75 tackles and six interceptions.
+Across two seasons of college football (one at Oregon State and one at Tennessee), the Whitehouse, TX native accrued 75 tackles and six interceptions.
 When healthy, he was tabbed as one of the best defensive players in all of college football.
 McCoy missed the entirety of the 2025 season, however, with a torn ACL and did not participate in drills at the NFL Scouting Combine.
-At the Combine, he ranked fifth among CB (according to NFL.com) in production score (78) and third in total score (81).
+At the NFL Draft Combine, he ranked fifth among CBs (according to NFL.com) in production score (78) and third in total score (81).

 11. Miami Dolphins: Spencer Fano, OT, Utah